 Thanks to the generosity of Leonard Lauder, we are pleased to award the prestigious Leonard Lauder Fellowship to a select number of Lauder MBA/MA applicants.
 Awarded at the time of admission, this award covers Lauder fees for the two years of the program.
 Recipients are chosen from the top students in each class, and the selection is based solely on merit.
 A separate application is not required for the Leonard Lauder fellowship.

-Thanks to the generosity of the Lauder community, Lauder is able to award a number of other fellowships to admitted students.
-Instructions for how to apply are provided at the time of acceptance into the Lauder program.
+Thanks to the generosity of the Lauder community, Lauder is able to award a number of other fellowships to admitted students, including fellowships towards the Wharton and Penn Law tuition.
 These funds include: